swarmion/template/packages/serverless-contracts/README.md

 });
 ```

-and then use them in your request
+and then use them in your request.